 Once inside, be respectful of those who are there to pray as you crane your neck up toward the intricate, 400-year old tile work and stained glass above.

-Photo Tip: To get a clear, balanced exterior photo of the Blue Mosque, head for the rooftop restaurant of the nearby Blue House Hotel (Dalbasti Sokak No:14, Sultanahmet, Istanbul) mid-morning.
-The staff allowed me up even though the restaurant didn't open until noon.
+Photo Tip: To get a clear, balanced exterior photo of the Blue Mosque, head for the nearby Blue House Hotel (Dalbasti Sokak No:14, Sultanahmet, Istanbul) mid-morning.
+The staff allowed me up to the rooftop restaurant even though it didn't open until noon.

 2. Hagia Sophia